-Verizon CFO: shared data plans coming mid-summer, eyeing Windows Phone as third ecosystemAlex Wagner - Deputy Managing Editor, News Desk
+Verizon CFO: shared data plans coming mid-summer, eyeing Windows Phone as third ecosystemAlex Wagner - Editorial Director of News and Content

 Verizon has been teasing its forthcoming shared data plans since late in 2010, with the most recent tidbit of information being that they'd be arriving in mid-2012.
 Today Verizon CFO Fran Shammo reaffirmed during Verizon's Q1 2012 earnings call that family data offerings are indeed in the pipeline, saying that they're currently slated to be introduced in "mid-summer."
 No details on pricing or allotments were mentioned.